krishaamer/green-filter-research/research/literature/sustainability.md

 *Sustainability* was first mentioned in
-@hannsscarlvoncarlowitzSylviculturaOeconomicaOder1713 in the context of forestry in his seminal book *Sylvicultura oeconomica* in 1713, discussing sustainable forest management.
+@hannsscarlvoncarlowitzSylviculturaOeconomicaOder1713 in the context of forestry and discussing sustainable forest management in his seminal book *Sylvicultura oeconomica*.

 Ecological indicators can be used to measure sustainability.